 In the future, we may see more non-planar printing implemented on the SolidCore.
 With non-planar printing becoming more and more popular, it’s not surprising that slicer toolpaths are available.
 This means you can optimize how your layers are printed and reduce support needed thanks to angled orientation.
 One problem with 3D printing is that it can be difficult to support overhangs.
 The Hevort 3-point bed tilt also changes the way parts need to be supported so for models with overhangs facing ‘uphill’ into the angle, supports aren’t needed.
 Although non-planar printing is not really widely implemented yet, there are new slicer post and processor components for printing at fixed angles other than 90.

-The advantage of triplez is the additional degree of freedom and bed leveling.
+The advantage of triple z stepper motors allows an additional degree of freedom and bed leveling.
 Thermal expansion from the aluminum build plate can cause issues.
 The Hevort and Jubilee uses small springs on to fix the bed.
 The Maxwell coupling solution applied to the Z-axis by adding a third axis and mounting it with a Maxwell coupling.
 The Z-axis leveling algorithm is implemented by the RepRap firmware on a Duet Wifi or Duet 3 Mainboard.

 Moving Z-Motors Individually- One at a Time